Matricial Closure: Preliminaries

 \subsection{Classes of rings}

-For general aspects of ring theory our references are \cite{LM} and \cite{FM}.
-Now we give certain properties that the rings may have and we will test if wether they are preserved by our endofunctor, also we will give equivalences that will make the proof in the easiest way.
+For general aspects of ring theory our references are [4] and [8].
+Now we give certain properties that the rings may have and we will test if are preserved by our endofunctor, also we will give equivalences that will make the proof in the easiest way.
 Let $R$ be a ring.
-We recall that the Jacobson radical of $R$, denoted by $J(R)$, is the intersection of all maximal left ideals of $R$.
-A $x\in R$ is left quasiregular in $R$ if $1-x$ is left invertible in $R$.
-Between the many characterizations of $J(R)$ is that $J(R)$ is the unique left ideal which all its elements are left quasiregular and it is maximal with respect to this property.
-A well known result is that, for any positive integer $n$, $J(M_n(R))=M_n(J(R))$.
-A ring $R$ such that $J(R)=0$ is called semisimple.
-A semisimple artinian ring is a ring such that is left artinian and semisimple.
+Recall that the Jacobson radical of $R$, denoted by $J(R)$, is the intersection of all maximal left ideals of $R$.
+A $x \in R$ is left quasiregular in $R$ if $1 - x$ is left invertible in $R$, between the many characterizations of $J(R)$ is that $J(R)$ is the unique left ideal which all its elements are left quasiregular and is maximal with respect to this property.
+A well known result is the for any $n$ positive integer, $J(M_n(R)) = M_n(J(R))$.
+A ring $R$ such that $J(R) = 0$ is called semisimple, and a semisimple artinian ring is such that is left artinian and semisimple.

 A ring $R$ is called left perfect if any left $R$-module has a projective cover.
 The equivalence that we will use is that a ring $R$ is left perfect if and only if $R$ is a left max ring (all non zero left $R$-modules have a maximal submodule) and $R/J(R)$ is semisimple artinian.
-A ring $R$ is called semiperfect, if any left simple $R$-module has a projective cover.
-This is equivalent to $R/J(R)$ to being semisimple artinian and idempotents lift modulo $J(R)$.
+A ring $R$ is called semiperfect, if any left simple $R$-module has a projective cover, and this is equivalent to $R/J(R)$ to be artinian semisimple and idempotents lift modulo $J(R)$.

-A ring $R$ is called von Neumann regular ( see \cite{VN}) if for any $a\in R$ there exists $x\in R$ such that $a=axa$.
-A classic result is that, if $R$ is a von Neumann regular ring, then $M_n(R)$ is von Neumann regular ring for any natural $n$.
+A ring $R$ is called von Neumann regular ( see [2]) if for any $a \in R$ exists $x \in R$ such that $a = axa$.
+A classic result is that if $R$ is a von Neumann regular ring, then $M_n(R)$ is von Neumann regular ring for any natural $n$.
 A ring $R$ is called left V-ring if all simple left $R$-modules are injective.
 A ring $R$ is called quasi Frobenius if it is left noetherian and left self injective.

 A ring $R$ is called left primitive ring if it has a simple faithful left $R$-module.
 An equivalence is that a ring $R$ is left primitive if and only if $R$ is isomorphic to a dense subring of the ring of endomorphisms of a left vector space over a division ring $D$.
-A left full linear ring $R$ is the ring of all linear transformations of a left vector space over a division ring $D$, this is equivalent to ask to $R$ to be von Neumann regular, left self-injective with non zero left socle.
+A left full linear ring $R$ is the ring of all linear transformations of an infinite dimensional left vector space over a division ring $D$, this is equivalent to ask to $R$ to be von Neumann regular, left self-injective with non zero left socle.